The Ferrari 812 Superfast is exactly what it sounds like

 On rough roads, the car's suspension was less jarring than anticipated.
 It has a bumpy road mode that smooths out neglected infrastructure.
 It's nowhere near what you get in a luxury car, but it's not going to rattle your teeth out of your head.

 Oddly the hardest part about driving this car was driving it slow.
 Anything under 35 and you're feathering the accelerator trying to get the car to behave.
-It took a while to get used too.
+It took a while to get used to.
 But if you owned this car and just wanted to cruise around town, you'd have a mostly comfortable ride.

 Inside, the Superfast is pure Ferrari -- with a steering wheel that feels like it was pulled from an F1 car.
 It's overwhelming at first, but after half a day I figure out what all the dials, knobs, and switches actually do.
 One thing I'm a fan of (but still can't bring my brain to understand) are the turn signals on the steering wheel.
 Instead of a stalk, the left signal is on the left side of the wheel and the right is on the right.
 It makes sense and when I remembered they were there, it was great.
 But most of the time my lizard brain reached for the missing stalk.